mgblackwater/stevekinney.net/content/courses/testing/vitest-hooks-solution.md

 ---
-title: Creating The Character Using A Hook
+title: Creating the Character Using a Hook
 description: Learn how to create the Character class using a hook.
 modified: 2024-09-28T16:12:42-06:00
 ---